 Want to do it again?
 Great!
 We’ll just do it again.
 As many times as you find useful to your progress.

 I don’t believe in subscriptions, recurring credit card billing, long-term agreements.
 That stuff smells bad.
 It’s strictly pay as you go.

-I charge $30 for one Personal Feedback Solution transaction/session.
-(Get a discount if you share on Facebook or Twitter.)
+I charge $40 for one Personal Feedback Solution transaction/session.

 To give it a try, get your nerve up, then click on the Buy Now button below which takes you to my Payhip transaction page.
 (They take credit cards, PayPal, etc.) Then, get busy shooting and uploading your video.
 And talk!
 Don’t just sit and play.
 Talk to me and play!
 It might be scary but a lot of good things are.